 Cut the live crab in half.
 Remove the top shell.
 Discard the eyes, mouth parts, gills, and flipper legs.
 Scrub well.
 Using a heavy cleaver, chop the bodies into small fragments.
 Combine with the meat from either end of the top shell.
 Add approximately one teaspoon salt for each cup of minced crab, and leave for at least two days in the refrigerator.
 Before serving, a small amount of rice wine vinegar and sugar is added.
 You can also add hot chili spice.
-The cracked claws, and orangey-colored stuff (brains?) are similarly prepared.
+The cracked claws, and orangey-colored stuff (the hepatopancreas) are similarly prepared.
 As you can see nothing is wasted.

 Just as Ningbo people treasure seafood, Cantonese old timers have a penchant for songbirds.
 Original dim sum parlors featured hooks where widowers hung their caged warblers, sipped tea, ate a delicacy or three, and pondered the ironies of agile minds trapped in ailing bodies.
 John Pin was no such sentimentalist—he salted crab because it tastes good.